Transfer Graduate Certificate in Public Health credits towards a Master of Public Health (MPH) Degree

-The GRE is no longer a requirement for admission to the M.P.H. program.
+The GRE is not a requirement for admission to the MPH program.

 *Time limits and applicability restrictions may apply.
 Students may work with the advisors in the Office of Academic Assistance and Career Services to confirm applicability and transfer credit.
 Approval of applicable courses is at the discretion of the department chair of the student’s home department and concentration — it is not guaranteed.
 All Georgia State University credits presented for the M.P.H. degree must have been earned within six calendar years of the date of degree conferral.